 Dr. Gavin’s interest in functional movement rehabilitation started years ago when many cumulative sports injuries from rugby, lacrosse, hockey, motocross, weight lifting, snowboarding, skiing, wakeboarding, and biking began taking a toll on his quality of life—at times leaving him unable to compete or even move without pain.
 He can now participate in all of these activities, but has given up motocross, much to the delight of family.

-Krista is passionate about fitness and sports, specifically running and soccer, because they have always been part of her lifestyle.
-She truly believes an active body supports longevity and overall life satisfaction.
-Krista has a special interest in sports and orthopaedic injuries in all levels of sports and fitness participation.
-Her treatment approaches include manual therapy, soft tissue release, and exercise prescription.
-Krista was a 2015 Toronto medical volunteer for the Pan American games, treating a variety of sports injuries and athletes in the Athletes Village medical centre.
+Krista’s passion for treating sports and orthopaedic injuries in all levels of sports and fitness participation led her to become a 2015 Toronto medical volunteer for the Pan American Games.
+She treated a variety of sports injuries and athletes in the athletes’ village medical centre.
 She enjoyed the games’ environment and working with fellow professionals in a volunteer capacity.

-If not at the gym, on the soccer field, or enjoying a good book, you may find Krista walking her Maltese-yorkie mix dog along the waterfront.
+When not at the gym, on the soccer field, or enjoying a good book, Krista can be found walking her Maltese-mix dog along the waterfront.
 Having a dog that required physiotherapy, and being an animal lover, she has a growing interest in canine rehab!

 Dr. Melissa Descoteaux